VlachosGroup/pMuTT/_sources/reactions.rst.txt

 In this example, we calculate the thermodynamic properties of water formation from hydrogen and oxygen.
-Nasa polynomials are used in this example but any PyMuTT model object should be compatible.
+Nasa polynomials are used in this example but any pMuTT model object should be compatible.

 .. code:: python

    import numpy as np
-   from matplotlib import pyplot as plt from PyMuTT.models.empirical.nasa import Nasa from PyMuTT.models import reaction as rxn
+   from matplotlib import pyplot as plt from pMuTT.models.empirical.nasa import Nasa from pMuTT.models import reaction as rxn

    '''
    Initialize reaction